 Back-to-school means back to the daily grind of packing lunches Monday through Friday with the hopes of your children actually eating it, amiright?

-This past school year, I had a particularly busy time at work.
+During one past school week, I had a particularly busy time at work.
 I had worked through the weekend and didn’t have time to prep lunches.
 I also had to leave the house before the kids went off to school, so it was up to my husband to pack lunches and get the kids ready in the morning.
 Do you know what he did?
 He bought a week’s worth of Lunchables from the grocery store and threw them in their lunch boxes and called it a day.
 Of course, my kids absolutely loved it, ate every last bite, and declared that dad makes the best lunches ever!

 Since that week, my kids ask for Lunchables daily.
 What about my hand-spun zucchini noodles and cut up veggies?
 Nope.
 They want the overprocessed treat that is the grocery store Lunchable, loaded with a list of ingredients that are a mile long.
 But if Lunchables are a lunchtime favorite, then why spend money buying them at the store when I can make healthier and more creative versions at home?

 Once I realized that Lunchables are just deconstructed meals placed in compartmentalized boxes, I decided to DIY my own Lunchables made up of carbs, proteins, fruits/veggies, and some type of dip.
 Throw in a small desert, and I have a lunch that my kids will actually eat!

 I came up with a list that I mix and match throughout the week that looks like this:

 - Mini buns

 - Turkey breast

 - Apple slices